DynamicDyno/goodandlost/content/post/palenque-ruins.md

 {{< zoomimage "/assets/images/posts/palenque/palenque-mexico-6.jpg" "Palenque, Mexico - The Ruins" >}}

-{{< zoomimage "/assets/images/posts/palenque/palenque-mexico-7.jpg" "Palenque, Mexico - The Ruins" >}}

-You could actually crawl through a lot of the ruins.
+{{< zoomimage "/assets/images/posts/palenque/palenque-mexico-7.jpg" "Palenque, Mexico - The Ruins" "You could actually crawl through a lot of the ruins.
 Some of the vaulted ceilings were still in tact.
-And some of the hallways and rooms were claustrophobically small.
+And some of the hallways and rooms were claustrophobically small." >}}

 {{< zoomimage "/assets/images/posts/palenque/palenque-mexico-8.jpg" "Palenque, Mexico - The Ruins" >}}

-{{< zoomimage "/assets/images/posts/palenque/palenque-mexico-9.jpg" "Palenque, Mexico - The Ruins" >}}

-Most of the big buildings were temples, with either a religious purpose or in memory of one of the rulers.
-They made really intricate carvings for the center of the temples.
+{{< zoomimage "/assets/images/posts/palenque/palenque-mexico-9.jpg" "Palenque, Mexico - The Ruins" "Most of the big buildings were temples, with either a religious purpose or in memory of one of the rulers.
+They made really intricate carvings for the center of the temples." >}}

 {{< zoomimage "/assets/images/posts/palenque/palenque-mexico-10.jpg" "Palenque, Mexico - The Ruins" >}}

-{{< zoomimage "/assets/images/posts/palenque/palenque-mexico-11.jpg" "Palenque, Mexico - The Ruins" >}}

-I went down into that.
+{{< zoomimage "/assets/images/posts/palenque/palenque-mexico-11.jpg" "Palenque, Mexico - The Ruins" "I went down into that.
 It was a tiny crawlspace.
 I'm surprised they let people crawl through ruins like this anymore.
-But I'm not complaining; it was so cool!
+But I'm not complaining; it was so cool!" >}}

 Most of Palenque still hasn't been excavated yet.
 It's crazy to think that most of the ancient city is still underground.
 But what they have uncovered is great.